1. Acquisition and use of personal information

-If you wish for the disclosure, notice of the purposes of use, correction, addition, deletion, discontinuance of use, elimination or discontinuance of provision to a third party of any personal information (collectively, "Disclosure, etc."), please contact the below enquiry desk and make a request pursuant to the procedures separately specified by Tokyo 2020.
+You have the right under law to request the access to your personal information, the rectification of your inaccurate or incomplete personal information, the erasure of your personal information or to restrict its processing.
+To exercise such rights, please contact the below enquiry desk and make a request pursuant to the procedures separately specified by Tokyo 2020.
 In such cases, we will ascertain the identity of the person by information which can identify such individual (name, address, telephone number, date of birth, email address, etc.).
+We reserve the right to request you to provide evidence (in particular copies of ID documents) allowing us to confirm your identity.
 For further details, please contact the below enquiry desk.
-Please note, however, that the Disclosure, etc. of personal information will not be made in the following instances:

-If you are a resident in the EU, you also have the right to ask us for a copy of your personal information; to correct, delete or restrict (stop any active) processing of your personal information; and to obtain the personal information you provide to us for a contract or with your consent in a structured, machine readable format (i.e. the right of data portability).
+If you are a resident in the EU, you also have the right to obtain the personal information you provide to us for a contract or with your consent in a structured, machine readable format (i.e. the right of data portability).
 In addition, you can object to the processing of your personal information under certain conditions.

 To exercise any of these rights, you can get in touch with us using the details set out below.
 If you have any unresolved concerns, you have the right to complain to an EU data protection authority where you live or work or where you believe a breach may have occurred.

 We will process your information until at least the end of the Games, unless you are entitled to ask us to stop using your information before this point.
 We may then hold some of your information after the Games as necessary to protect ourselves from legal claims or to meet our legal requirements.
-Where we have shared your personal information with our related entities, such as with the IOC, they may hold on to your personal information after the Games in accordance with their own privacy policies.
+Where we have shared your personal information with third parties in accordance with this Policy, such third parties may hold on to your personal information after the Games in accordance with their own privacy policies.

 For enquiries regarding the use of personal information by Tokyo 2020, please contact the below enquiry desk: